-All areas undertaking field work must have read the Field Trip Guidelines (PDF 250KB) .
+All areas undertaking field work must have read the Field trip safety manual.

 Each field trip must have a nominated field trip leader who is responsible for ensuring appropriate guidance and supervision is maintained for the duration of the field trip.

 Field trips are divided into two tiers, depending on the level of risk.

 Tier 1 – low level risk – applies to field trip proposal responses for Tier 1 questions that reflect ease of access by emergency services, communication is readily available for the location and involves low risks activities and equipment.